Paul Franz photo

 More importantly, though, my passion has been to explore life’s mysteries, contradictions and magic with hundreds of people, often helping them discover the deeper themes of their lives within that they may not have even realized were there … and then sharing those stories.

 Both Inner Landscapes and Good Will & Ice Cream ...
 Share the stories with friends and family!

 Buy a set for only $25 ...
 Plus shipping & handling and tax!

 My own story begins just outside New York, and continues just outside Rochester, N.Y., where I edited two award-winning suburban weekly newspapers.

-Along the way I’ve imagined the possibilities for enterprising writing that captures the vitality of my subjects and innovated various approaches to help each other discover the magic that lies beneath the surface... and potentially connect with one another and even deeper within ourselves.
+Along the way, I’ve imagined the possibilities for enterprising writing that captures the vitality of my subjects and innovates various approaches to help us discover the magic lying beneath the surface... and potentially help us connect with one another ... and even deeper within ourselves.

-Check out some of my many feature articles, about contra musician-caller David Kaynor, about a Native American scholar's book on King Philip's War, about immersive theater, about Northfield's Schell Bridge, about teaching music to underserved children.
+Check out some of my many feature articles, about a Native American scholar's book on King Philip's War, about immersive theater, about Northfield's Schell Bridge, about teaching music to underserved children.

 Now that you know my story, let’s consider yours…

 A deep-down exploration of life off the beaten path, where people care for the land and one another.